Chihuahua City: Economy

 Chihuahua is the twelfth largest city in Mexico, and one of the most industrialized.
 Manufacturing is very important, and there are nine major industrial parks and 79 maquila manufacturing plants, which employ about 45,000 people.
 The city serves as an alternative destination for maquiladora operators who require quick access to the border but wish to avoid both the higher costs and higher turnover rates of employment of the immediate border area.
 Of all interior (non-border) locations in Mexico, Chihuahua has the largest maquiladora presence in Mexico.
-Some of the larger companies include Ford Motor Co., Sumitomo Electrical, Honeywell, Hallmark, and LG Electronics.
+Some of the larger companies include Ford Motor Co., Sumitomo Electrical, Honeywell, Yazaki, Hallmark, and LG Electronics.

 The entire state of Chihuahua is also a thriving economic center.
 Chihuahua's annual Gross State Product (GSP) is about $6.2 billion.
 There are more than 350 established manufacturing and assembly plants in the state; manufacturing accounts for a third of the total GSP, while trade and other services amount to 53.5%.
 Chihuahua has the largest amount of forested land in all of Mexico.
 Forty-four percent of Chihuahua's workers are employed in commerce and services, while a little over a third of the workforce is employed in mining and industry.
 In mining, Chihuahua state is the leading producer in the republic of non-ferrous minerals and zinc, and is second nationwide in silver extraction.
 Agricultural production makes up only 6% of the total GSP; however, the state is the leading producer of apples, nuts, cattle and sheep raising nationally, and second in pine and oak trees harvested.